 Every American should have access to high-quality, affordable healthcare.
 No one should lose their home or financial stability in order to afford life-saving procedures or prescriptions.
 The Affordable Care Act (ACA) put our country on the right path by providing healthcare to millions of Americans and over 100,000 Connecticut residents.
-Moreover, the COVID-19 pandemic revealed the shortcomings of a system that links insurance coverage to employment.

-During the onset of the pandemic, millions of workers were thrown off their healthcare plans and encountered rising prescription drug costs, high premiums, copays and deductibles, and complicated insurance processes to receive healthcare.
+During the onset of the COVID-19 pandemic, millions of workers were thrown off their healthcare plans and encountered rising prescription drug costs, high premiums, copays and deductibles, and complicated insurance processes to receive healthcare.
 Congress needs to find pragmatic, innovative solutions to expand healthcare coverage and decrease costs.

 Racial Health Disparities